It all starts with the eggs.

-Choosing the right eggs to incubate is critical to getting a good hatch rate.
+Choosing high quality eggs to incubate is critical to getting a good hatch rate.

 If you're using your own from your existing flock this won't be so much of a problem.
 You know your hens, you know they're well cared for and given optimal conditions so they lay the best eggs.

 Here are some pointers as to what you should look out for.